mnoorhussin/blog/README.md

-# Gaming
+# Personal blog
-Blog about video games
+Blog about random girl
 Will contain :
 - Data of games
+- Articles
+- contact form
-- Articles about video games
+- about page
 - Users may comment the article